cair/convolutional-tsetlin-machine-tutorial/README.md

 ### The Tsetlin Automaton

-The Convolutional Tsetlin Machine is based on the Tsetlin Automaton, one of the pioneering solutions to the well-known multi-armed bandit problem and the first Finite State Learning Automaton.
+The Convolutional Tsetlin Machine is based on the Tsetlin Automaton, introduced in 1961 and one of the pioneering solutions to the well-known multi-armed bandit problem and the first Finite State Learning Automaton.
 A Tsetlin Automaton performs actions in an environment.
 For each action, the environment responds with a penalty or a reward depending on the merit of the action.
 The goal of the Tsetlin Automaton is to as quickly as possible, through trial and error, infer which action has the highest probability of eliciting a reward from the environment.

 A Tsetlin Automaton is a finite state machine, and below you see a Tsetlin Automaton with 6 states, 3 states per action.